St George's Anglican Church Venice

 45° 25' 50.4912" N, 12° 19' 48.954" E

-Your first point of reference is the famous art gallery Accademia Delle Belli Arti and its waterbus stop "Accademia".
+Your first point of reference is the famous art gallery Accademia di Belli Arti and its waterbus stop "Accademia".

-The waterbus ("vaporetto") numbers to catch are 1 or 2 to Accademia.
-If instead you are in the St. Mark's area, it's not very far on foot (20 minutes from St.Mark's Square); just head for Accademia and cross the wooden bridge over the Grand Canal.
+The regular waterbus ("vaporetto") numbers to catch are 1 or 2 to Accademia.from both directions on the Grand Canal.
+If you are staying in the St. Mark's area, it's not very far on foot (20 minutes from St.Mark's Square); just head for Accademia and cross the wooden bridge over the Grand Canal.

 Welcome!